Simple Refrigerator Pickles: Memorize This Formula, Pickle Anything

 This is essentially the only pickle recipe I use.
 It comes from David Lebovitz, and I first used it to pickle radishes, but I’ve since used it to pickle turnips, kohlrabi, sliced bell peppers and fennel, cauliflower, broccoli, watermelon radishes, carrots, onions, shallots, ramp bulbs … you name it.

 Are you ready to pickle?
-You can watch a how-to on Instagram Stories or follow along here: gather your raw vegetables: carrots and onions are a nice combination.
+Gather your raw vegetables: carrots and onions are a nice combination.

 Slice them thinly: